voidfiles/ci-presentation/presentation.md

 To be clear, having humans do QA is a great thing, but if your engineering team has a high degree of confidence that something is unit-testable, then do you need a human to QA each release?
 This is different for every organization, but for us the answer was no.

-But, we needed a way to make that decsion before we started on the work, and not after.
+We needed a way to make that decsion before we started on the work, and not after.

 We realized that as we planned out the feature, at the ticket writing stage, we could move a lot of work to a point before the engineer wrote any code.
 And, it made things better.

 So, instead of deciding on how to QA something after the feature was written, we would decide the QA process when we wrote the ticket.
 We've started moving other things to the front of the line as well.
 And, it's had this knock on effect of having QA in depth.

-We have a range of strategies for Quality assurance from developers testing stuff, to havign a full suite of QA from  a human, but we decide upfront what our process will be.
-Even moving things like updates, and docs up front could have an effect on quality because it made sure everyone was on the same page.
+We have a range of strategies for Quality assurance from developers testing, to having a full suite of tests executed by a human QA engineer, but we decide upfront what our process will be.

+Even moving things like planning user updates, and writing docs up front could have an effect on quality because it made sure everyone was on the same page.
 </div>
 ---

 # The Feature Release Issue

 - Seperated code deployment, and feature deployment
-- Allows trunk/master based development
+- Allowed us to ship trunk

 ```
 if (feature_flag_enabled('new-feature')) {